Nearest Neighbors for Matrix Estimation Interpreted as Blind Regression for Latent Variable Model: Introduction

 Many of these approaches are based on the structural assumption that the underlying matrix is {\em low-rank} and the matrix entries are reasonably ``incoherent''.
 Unfortunately, the low-rank assumption may not hold in practice.
 The recent work \cite{GantiBalzanoWillett2015} makes precisely this observation, showing that a simple non-linear, monotonic transformation of a low-rank matrix could easily produce an effectively high-rank matrix, despite few free model parameters.
-They provide an algorithm and analysis specific to the form of their model, which achieves sample complexity of $O((mn)^{2/3})$.
+They provide an algorithm and analysis specific to the form of their model, which achieves sample complexity of $O((mn)^{2/3})$ for an $m \times n$ matrix.
 However, their algorithm only applies to functions $f$ which are a nonlinear monotonic transformation of the inner product of the latent features. \cite{LeeKimLebanonSingerBengio16} propose an algorithm for estimating locally low rank matrices, however their algorithm assumes prior knowledge of the ``correct'' kernel function between pairs of rows and columns which is not known a priori.

-In contrast, \cite{Chatterjee15} proposes the universal singular value thresholding estimator (USVT) inspired by low-rank matrix approximation.
-Somewhat interestingly, he argues that under the latent variable model considered in this work (see Section \ref{sec:setup}), the USVT algorithm provides an accurate estimate for any Lipschitz function.
+\cite{Chatterjee15} proposes the universal singular value thresholding estimator (USVT) inspired by low-rank matrix approximation.
+Somewhat interestingly, it argues that under the latent variable model considered in this work (see Section \ref{sec:setup}), the USVT algorithm provides an accurate estimate for any Lipschitz function.
 However, to guarantee consistency of the USVT estimator for an $m \times m$ (i.e. $m = n$) matrix, it requires observing $\Omega\left(m^{\frac{2(d+1)}{(d+2)}} \right)$ many entries out of the $m^2$ total entries, where $d$ is the dimension of the latent space in which the row and column latent features belong.
-In contrast, our algorithm requires observing $\Omega(m^{\frac{3}{2} + \delta})$ entries of the matrix for any small $\delta > 0$, which is independent of the dimension of the latent space, as long as $d = o(\log m)$ (c.f.
-Corollary \ref{coro:uniform}).
+In recent work, \cite{Xu2017} extends the analysis of USVT for graphon estimation, assuming a generative latent variable model for binary observation matrices representing networks.
+If the latent function is $\alpha$-Holder smooth, author establishes that the spectrum decays polynomially, and thus the MSE of the USVT estimator is bounded above by $O \big((mp)^{-\frac{2\alpha}{2\alpha+d}} \big)$, which converges to zero as long as $p = \omega(m^{-1})$ (for an $m \times m$ symmetric matrix).